-A.USER.TRAINING

-TOE Users are aware of the security policies and procedures of their organization, and are trained and competent to follow those policies and procedures.

-A.ADMIN.TRAINING

-Administrators are aware of the security policies and procedures of their organization, are trained and competent to follow the manufacturer's guidance and documentation, and correctly configure and operate the TOE in accordance with those policies and procedures.
+Assumption Description A.USER.TRAINING TOE Users are aware of the security policies and procedures of their organization, and are trained and competent to follow those policies and procedures.
+A.ADMIN.TRAINING Administrators are aware of the security policies and procedures of their organization, are trained and competent to follow the manufacturer's guidance and documentation, and correctly configure and operate the TOE in accordance with those policies and procedures.
+The organization security policies and procedures include security awareness training covering topics such as how to identify and avoid clicking on malicious links.
+A.ADMIN.TRUST Administrators do not use their privileged access rights for malicious purposes.

-A.ADMIN.TRUST

-Administrators do not use their privileged access rights for malicious purposes.